FabioChiodini/ProjectSpawnSwarmtc/README.md

 - **DynDNSK** contains the dyndns name used for the host where this code is launched (ie where the Consul instance will be executed if ConsulDynDNSK=1)

 - **etcdbrowserprovision** is a flag to determine if an etcd-browser containerized instance will be launched in GCE

+- **instidk** is a string (that will be added as a prefix to all names of items created) to allow for multiple deployment of tc in the same AWS and GCE instances (avoiding duplicate names)

 ![Alt text](/images/Cloud1.png "Cloud1")